 Please find the latest Covid-19 updates from the Trust here.

 Volunteering is a great way to support us.
 You could help us on a nature reserve, get hands-on at one of our events or work in the office.

 Volunteers are the lifeblood of the Trust's work.
 With your support, we can significantly increase the amount we achieve for nature conservation.
 Have a look through our current volunteering opportunities - there's lots going on!

 Volunteering can be fun, good for your health and a great way of meeting new people.
 You can share and learn new skills, gain work experience and training opportunities and of course the local environment and wildlife will benefit from your contribution.

 Where can I volunteer?

-We have many volunteer opportunities all over the county; you can volunteer on our reserves year round, during the summer we need help from events volunteers, and sometimes we have opportunities for volunteers to help with surveying or at our offices in St Albans.
+We have many volunteer opportunities all over the county; you can volunteer on our reserves year-round, during the summer we need help from event volunteers, and sometimes we have opportunities for volunteers to help with surveying or at our offices in St Albans.